 There are several brands and types of BMS on the market.
 From very simple ones that only switch off based on a fixed voltage, to advanced ones with, for example, Bluetooth connectivity.

 Switching off the connected devices can also be done in several ways.
-In general, we distinguish two types of BMS:
+In general, we can distinguish BMS based on the method of controlling the current flow:

 FET-based BMS #